EvyCrow/taylorcount/README.md

 The program is prepared for paralleling to multiple cores.
 Therefore there is no user interface and the numbers used are represented by constants

+***mistake in the name of repository is intentional